-The Henry I. Goldberg Center for Advanced Imaging Education continues to expand its role in medical student education at UCSF.
-The center participates in teaching in the pre-clinical core curriculum, offers imaging workshops associated with clinical clerkships, and coordinates electives in radiology on campus and at the Veterans Affairs Medical Center (VAMC).
+The Henry I. Goldberg Center for Advanced Imaging Education continues to expand its role in medical student education at the University of California at San Francisco (UCSF).
+The center participates in teaching in the pre-clinical core curriculum, offers imaging workshops associated with clinical clerkships, and coordinates electives in radiology on the Parnassus campus and at the Veterans Affairs Medical Center (VAMC).

 The facility includes a large multimedia conference room used for medical student, resident, and postgraduate courses, a dedicated student classroom with a PACS workstation, as well as a computer resource area with online teaching applications providing access to current and teaching cases from the clinical sections of the radiology department used in student seminars.